eclipse-openj9/openj9-docs/docs/xshareclasses.md

         -Xshareclasses:persistent

 :   Uses a persistent cache.
 The cache is created on disk, which persists beyond operating system restarts.
 Non-persistent and persistent caches can have the same name.
-On AIX, you must always use the `persistent` suboption when you run utilities such as `destroy` on a persistent cache.
+On z/OS, you must always use the `persistent` suboption when you run utilities such as `destroy` on a persistent cache.

 :   :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Notes:**